jacentino/SqlFun/README.md

 Idiomatic data access for F#

 SqlFun allows to write data access code in F# in functional way.
-It's fast, type safe and gives you all powers of SQL, since you are not limited by any query DSL.
+It's fast, type safe and gives you all powers of SQL, no DSL query language constraints you.
+It's also lightweight, you nedd to know a general idea and few functions (and, of course SQL).

 ## Features
 * All ADO.NET providers available
 * All SQL features available
-* Reasonable type safety
+* Type safety
-* Reasonable performance
+* High performance
 * Compound, hierarchical query parameters
 * Compound, hierarchical query results
 * Support for parameter conversions